-A. Trial Dates.
-Judge Furman's general practice is to set a trial date at the second pretrial conference (after the filing of any defense motions).
-In advance of that conference, counsel should confer with respect to when they would want to have the trial and should advise the Courtroom Deputy of their preferred time period.

-- B. Pre-Trial Deadlines.
+- A. Trial Dates.
+Judge Subramanian's general practice will be to set a trial date at the second pretrial conference (after the filing of any defense motions).
+In advance of that conference, counsel should confer with respect to when they would want to have the trial and should advise the Courtroom Deputy. - B. Pre-Trial Deadlines.
 In most cases, the Court will enter an order approximately two months before the trial date scheduling a final pretrial conference and setting deadlines for the submission of requests to charge, proposed voir dire, proposed verdict forms, and any motions in limine. - C. Proposed Voir Dire, Jury Instructions, and Verdict Forms.
 The parties should include in their proposed voir dire a brief description of the case and a list of names and places likely to be mentioned at trial, both to be read to prospective jurors during jury selection.
-At the time of filing, each party should also e-mail those documents, as Microsoft Word documents, to Furman_NYSDChambers@nysd.uscourts.gov.
-Absent good reason, the parties should not include proposed language for standard instructions (about, for example, the role of the Court and the jury, the standard of proof, etc.), as the Court is likely to use its own standard instructions; instead, the parties should include a list of standard instructions that they believe are appropriate and focus their attention on case-specific requests to charge. - D. Exhibits and 3500 Material.
+At the time of filing, each party should also email those documents, as Microsoft Word documents, to the address listed in these rules.

+- D. Exhibits and 3500 Material.
 Before trial, each party must provide the Court with one copy of all documentary exhibits and Section 3500 material.
-If feasible, the parties should submit copies of each documentary exhibit and Section 3500 material in electronic form (with each filename corresponding to the relevant exhibit number e.g., "GX-1," "DX-1," etc.) by using USAfx or the Court's filing transfer program in accordance with Paragraph 2(B).
+If feasible, the parties should submit copies of each documentary exhibit and Section 3500 material in electronic form (with each filename corresponding to the relevant exhibit number e.g., "GX-1," "DX-1," etc.).
 If submission of electronic copies in this manner would be an undue burden on a party, the party may seek leave of Court (by letter-motion filed on ECF) to submit materials on a CD or DVD (not a flash drive) or in hard copy.
-Where submitted in hard copy, exhibits and Section 3500 material should be pre-marked and assembled sequentially in a loose leaf binder or binders (not to exceed 2 1/2 inches in thickness), or in separate manila folders labeled with the exhibit numbers and placed in redweld folders labeled with the case name and docket number. - Exhibit Lists.
-Before trial, each party shall e-mail to the Court (Furman NYSDChambers@nysd.uscourts.gov) a Microsoft Word document listing all exhibits sought to be admitted.
+Where submitted in hard copy, exhibits and Section 3500 material should be pre-marked and assembled sequentially in a loose-leaf binder or binders (not to exceed 2-1/2 inches in thickness), or in separate manila folders labeled with the exhibit numbers and placed in redweld folders labeled with the case name and docket number. - E. Exhibit Lists.
+Before trial, each party shall email to the Court a Microsoft Word document listing all exhibits sought to be admitted.
 The list shall contain four columns labeled as follows: (1) "Exhibit Number"; (2) "Description" (of the exhibit); (3) "Date Identified"; and (4) "Date Admitted."
 The submitting party shall complete the first two columns, but leave the third and fourth columns blank, to be filled in by the Court during trial. - F. Other Trial Rules and Procedures.
-In addition to the foregoing, counsel shall familiarize themselves with, and abide by, Judge Furman's Individual Rules and Practices for Trials, available at https://nysd.uscourts.gov/hon-jesse-m-furman.
+In addition to the foregoing, counsel shall familiarize themselves with, and abide by, Judge Subramanian's Individual Practices for Trials, available at https://nysd.uscourts.gov/hon-arunsubramanian.

-9. Sentencings
+10. Sentencings